 Microsoft, NBA team up to put virtual fans in basketball arenas

-When the National Basketball Association restarts its coronavirus-interrupted season on July 30 in its "bubble" in Orlando, Florida, the stands could have more than 300 fans - none of whom will actually be in the arena.

-REUTERS: When the National Basketball Association restarts its coronavirus-interrupted season on July 30 in its "bubble" in Orlando, Florida, the stands could have more than 300 fans: none of whom will actually be in the arena.
+NEW YORK: When the National Basketball Association (NBA) restarts its coronavirus-interrupted season on Jul 30 in its "bubble" in Orlando, Florida, the stands could have more than 300 fans: None of whom will actually be in the arena.

-Microsoft Corp and the NBA said on Friday they have joined forces to put "virtual" fans in the stands of each game using Microsoft's Teams app and giant screens.
+Microsoft and the NBA said on Friday (Jul 24) they have joined forces to put "virtual" fans in the stands of each game using Microsoft's Teams app and giant screens.

-The two will equip each game court with 17-foot-tall (5.2 m) LED screens that wrap three sides of the arena.
+The two will equip each game court with 5.2m-tall LED screens that wrap three sides of the arena.
 The virtual stands will be filled with fans who use the Teams app to log in and sit alongside each other using a new feature of the app called "Together mode" meant to simulate a group of people sitting in a room.

 NBA officials said audio from the virtual fans will be played in the arena and televised.
 Virtual seats will be limited to 320 fans, a number based on the size of the venue and screens.
 Fans will be selected by the home teams, and each team is working to decide how to handle the selections, Zuckert said.